jillr/jillr_dev/content/recipes/snickerdoodles.md

 Dough
 -----

-In a large bowl whisk together flour, cream of tartar, baking soda, salt, and 1.5 tsp of cinnamon.
+In a large bowl whisk together flour, cream of tartar, baking soda, salt, and the 1.5 tsp of cinnamon.
 Set aside.

 In the bowl of an electric mixer fitted with the paddle attachment, cream butter and sugar together until light and fluffy, about 3–5 minutes.
 Then beat in both eggs, stop the mixer and scrape down the sides of the bowl.